The Tower of London played an important role in the First and Second World Wars.

 In late July 1941, Jakobs was transferred from MI5's interrogation centre to Wandsworth Prison to await his court martial, which took place at the Duke of York Headquarters in Chelsea, London.

-While awaiting his fate, he wrote to his wife, Alma, ‘Dear, best wife, thousands and thousands of time over, thank you for all the good you have done for me.’
+While awaiting his fate, he wrote to his wife, Grete, ‘Dear, best wife, thousands and thousands of time over, thank you for all the good you have done for me.’
 He ended the letter with ‘Aufweidersehn’, meaning ‘until we see each other again’.

 Jakobs was executed on 15 August 1941 in the miniature rifle range, where the 11 spies were executed during WWI.
 He was buried in an unmarked grave in St Mary’s Roman Catholic Cemetery in north-west London.

 Image: Josef Jakobs was executed in this chair, which can still be viewed today in the White Tower. © Royal Armouries

 On 8 May 1945 the allied forces declared Victory in Europe and the celebrations that followed became known as VE day.
 The East-End of London celebrated with a week of street parties, although the shadow of all the lives lost hung over all the festivities.
 The war against Japan continued and many soldiers were still serving overseas.
 The effects of the war would be felt for many years.